artikblue/artikblue.github.io/_posts/2020-01-20-reversing-radare2-2.md

 │           0x08048556      8d61fc         lea esp, [ecx - 4]
 └           0x08048559      c3             ret
 ~~~
+So in here, we can start seeing some arrows moving up and down the code.
+Those arrows indicate the execution flow that the program may follow depending on certain conditions, as we already have the code, we can guess that those flow directions relate to the IF-ELSE part of the code somehow.
+We also see some variables being declared on top of the code.

+The next thing that may get our attention is the call to the SCANF function.
+Let's examine it, by setting some breakpoints with "db":
 ~~~
 │           0x080484df      e88cfeffff     call sym.imp.printf         ; int printf(const char *format)
 │           0x080484e4      83c410         add esp, 0x10